Blinken-Lights/GRNSEQ/README.md

 **commands**

 *Commands make up your melody.
 They can be typed in to the right hand column of each block.
-Each line is a new step in the melody*
+Each line is a new step in the melody.*

 *playhead commands*